|Country Number (NK)||1986||THIRD WAVE|

 - Atlantis appears or is mentioned in The Underwater Menace, The Daemons and The Time Monster

-- Chameleon Tours fly to Greece (The Faceless Ones)
+- Chameleon Tours fly to Athens (The Faceless Ones)

 - The Doctor refers to The Omega Factor in The Ice Warriors